 Hosting plays a huge role in your website’s speed.
-If you’re choosing shared hosting then your website is going to be slow, because you share your server with hundreds of other users, while in the case of managed hosting you get a higher level of speed.
+If you’re choosing shared hosting then your website is going to be slow, because you share your server with hundreds of other users, while in the case of automated hosting, a managed hosting version of higher rank, you get a higher level of speed.

 By the way,

 if you want to check out your website’s PageSpeed score, you can try our WordPress Speed Optimization tool and get recommendations on how to improve your performance.
 If you score somewhere below 90, you have the option to sign up at 10Web.
 We’ll provide an optimized copy of your website with a 90+ PageSpeed score!
 Here is the preview of our tool: all you have to do is enter your website’s URL and check how fast your page is with the help of our speed optimization service!

 Also, if you’re still not sure whether achieving high speed is indispensable or not, here is a detailed explanation of why exactly your website needs a 90+ Google PageSpeed score.

 Uptime is also a must for your WordPress SEO.
 It shows the percentage of time that your website is up and running, i.e. accessible online to visitors.